-In addition to representing public employers, Vance represents numerous private employers in employment cases – discrimination, wrongful discharge, handbook issues, and employment-related torts.
-A certified specialist in labor and employment law, Vance has handled hundreds of discrimination lawsuits and charges.
+In addition to representing public employers, Vance has represented numerous private employers in employment cases – discrimination, wrongful discharge, handbook issues, and employment-related torts.
+Vance has also handled hundreds of discrimination lawsuits and charges.
 He has argued more than 50 times before South Carolina’s appellate courts and has handled some 40 appeals before the Fourth Circuit Court of Appeals.

 Vance is a graduate of the University of South Carolina School of Law and received his L.L.M. in labor and employment law from Georgetown University School of Law.
-He served active duty in the United States Navy JAG Corps and was a Commander in the United States Naval Reserves until 1995.
+He served active duty in the United States Navy JAG Corps and retired as a Commander from the United States Naval Reserves in 1995.
 Vance received the Order of the Palmetto from Governor Riley for his service as an Assistant Attorney General for South Carolina from 1981-84.
 A native South Carolinian, Vance was born in Charleston.

 Vance serves on the boards of directors of the Columbia YMCA and Still Hopes.